RIckConsole/coredump/content/post/escaping-rbash.md

 It is unlikely that you'll have /bin in your PATH, but it's always worth it to check!

 ## Text Editors
 Hopefully you'll have the ability to use a text editor of some kind in your restricted shell.
-If so, you can escape them to enter a non-restricted shell.
+If so, you can escape them to enter a unrestricted shell.
 Here are a few examples:

-### Vim
+#### Vim
 Open vim, and run the following command:

 {{< highlight bash >}}
 :!/bin/bash
 {{< /highlight >}}

-### Nano
+#### Nano
 Nano can be escaped in a similar way, but requires some keyboard shortcuts to get to the command input (Note: ^R refers to holding CTRL and pressing R).
 Once in nano, use the following shortcuts and commands: